sandialabs/compadre/doc/Kokkos-Install.md

 >> make install
 ```

 7.)
-Replace the line KOKKOSCORE_PREFIX='/path/to/kokkos/installation/not/set' with the path to where you have now installed Kokkos.
+Note where you installed Kokkos, as this install folder will be the location that your Compadre Toolkit build scripts should use as the value for the variable KokkosCore_PREFIX.